perlundq/yajsync/README.md

   remote file transfers

-Please be aware though that the API currently is unstable, not documented and will most probably change in the near future
+Please be aware though that the API currently is unstable, not documented and will most probably change in the near future.

 Warning